NETHMINA-NAWANJANA/Pair_Site_UI/README.md

 Copyright © NETHMINA NAWANJANA.

 Unauthorized copying, reproduction, modification, distribution, or use of this code is strictly prohibited without prior written permission from the author.

+## 🙏 Credit Requirement

+If you use this project or any part of this code, you **must give credit** to the original author:

+**Nethmina Nawanjana**

+Removing or hiding this credit is not permitted.